helix-editor/nucleo/README.md

 **Compared to `skim`** (and the `fuzzy-matcher` crate) `nucleo` has an even larger performance advantage and is often around **six times faster** (see benchmarks below).
 Furthermore, the bonus system used by nucleo and fzf is (in my opinion) more consistent/superior. `nucleo` also handles non-ascii text much better. (`skim`s bonus system and even case insensitivity only work for ASCII).

 Nucleo also handles Unicode graphemes more correctly. `Fzf` and `skim` both operate on Unicode code points (chars).
 That means that multi codepoint graphemes can have weird effects (match multiple times, weirdly change the score, ...). `nucleo` will always use the first codepoint of the grapheme for matching instead (and reports grapheme indices, so they can be highlighted correctly).

+## Status

+Nucleo is used in the helix-editor and therefore has a large user base with lots or real world testing.
+The core matcher implementation is considered complete and is unlikely to see major changes.
+The `nucleo-matcher` crate is finished and ready for widespread use, breaking changes should be very rare (a 1.0 release should not be far away).

+While the high level `nucleo` crate also works well (and is also used in helix), there are still additional features that will be added in the future.
+The high level crate also need better documentation and will likely see a few API changes in the future.

 ## Benchmarks